b-sahiti/spire-dev-2.1/README_Spire.md

 2. Build Spire, including SCADA Master, HMIs, PLCs, and Prime (from top-level Spire directory):

         make
+3. If running integrated scenario with cc_hmi, we need to compile Spire for the Substaion code too with: make substation

 ### Building for Performance Benchmarks